JuliusKoronci/javascript-clean-code/lib/bad_practice/README.md

 and misses documentation whatsoever.
 We can clearly see what the code does but we need to examine it and spend brain power to understand the intent of the author.

-This is the moment where every picky developer will say "wtf nested for loops are a perfectly valid approach" and these developers are correct as far as Javascript goes.
+This is the moment where every picky developer will say "wth nested for loops are a perfectly valid approach" and these developers are correct as far as Javascript goes.
 The thing is, that we are not only javascript developers but also software architects.
 We need to think about the future, about maintainability, testability and team work.